-The regulatory and sector-based exclusions applied by the Management Company are as follows:
+In addition, the sector-based and regulatory exclusions applied by the Management Company are as follows:

 - Violations of the Ten Principles of the Global Compact;

-- Controversial weapons;
+- Controversial weapons

-- Coal;
+- Coal

-- Tobacco;
+- Tobacco

-- Oil and gas.
+- Oil and gas

-Furthermore, with a view to cash management, the Fund may invest up to 10% of its net assets in money market UCIs.

-These UCIs managed by the Management Company are classified as Article 8 products within the meaning of the SFDR, and apply its ESG integration strategy.
+Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% of its net assets in money market UCIs.
+These UCIs are classified as Article 8 products within the meaning of the SFDR.